 - Boil 3 eggs, remove the shell, chop them into little pieces and set aside.
 I boil my eggs by adding them into a saucepan with cold water.
 Once it starts to boil I then turn the heat off and cover the saucepan, leaving it on the hot stove for about 10 minutes.
 Take it off the stovetop and remove the shells, this way I get perfect boiled eggs all the time.
 If you want soft eggs you can remove it off the hot stove a little sooner.

-- Mix the Dijon mustard, white wine vinegar, garlic and thyme and mix it into the potatoes once peeled and cubed and let it sit for 5 minutes
+- Mix the Dijon mustard, garlic and thyme and mix it into the potatoes once peeled and cubed and let it sit for 5 minutes

 - Add the eggs and onion

-- In a medium bowl mix together the mayonnaise and crème fraiche and mix it into the potatoes.
+- In a medium bowl mix together the mayonnaise (you may not need all the mayonnaise, so add half of it and add more if required) and sour cream and mix it into the potatoes.